Cocaine is a strong stimulant that increases alertness, causes euphoria, and makes people feel powerful.

-Sedatives for agitation, high blood pressure, or seizures
+Sometimes sedatives for agitation, high blood pressure, or seizures

 Psychotherapy (for addiction)

 Cocaine is a very short-acting drug, so treatment of uncomfortable reactions is usually not necessary.
 People who are very agitated or delirious or who have seizures or high blood pressure are given benzodiazepines (sedatives), such as lorazepam, intravenously.
-If sedatives do not control blood pressure, doctors may give nitrates or other antihypertensive drugs intravenously.
-Doctors avoid antihypertensive drugs called beta-blockers because they can worsen the effect of cocaine on blood pressure.
+If sedatives do not control blood pressure, doctors may give nitrates or other antihypertensive medications intravenously.
+Doctors avoid antihypertensive medications called beta-blockers because they can worsen the effect of cocaine on blood pressure.
 Hyperthermia should also be treated with cooling techniques, such as wetting and blowing air over the skin or using special cooling blankets.

 Detoxification and rehabilitation

 Stopping long-term cocaine use may require close supervision because people can become depressed and suicidal.
 Entering a hospital or a drug treatment center may be necessary.
-The most effective method of treating cocaine addiction is psychotherapy.
+The most effective method of treating cocaine use disorder is psychotherapy.
 Many self-help groups and cocaine hotlines are available to help people remain free of the drug.